bjkropff/web/README.md

-# Pizza Shop for Epicodus
+# Website for Epicodus
 ## by Brian Kropff

 ### Date: April 17, 2015

 #### Description
-This web app pizza company where a user can go to order a pizza.
-There, a user can choose between pepperoni or cheese.
-The cost of a pizza depending on whether it is cheese or pepperoni.
+This is the basic set up for me website

 #### Setup instructions
 1. Clone this git repository